 If you have an interest in mental health and wellness, you may like working as a clinical counselor.
 As of 2013, clinical counselors earned a median salary of $72,713.
-Explore a day in the life of a clinical counselor and the field's educational requirements to learn more about this career path.
+Explore a day in the life of a licensed professional clinical counselor (LPCC) and the field's educational requirements to learn more about this career path.

 What Do Clinical Counselors Do?

 Clinical counselors provide mental health counseling on the individual, couple, or small group level.
-Whether the patient is dealing with a death or trauma, or interpersonal issues such as a divorce, the job of a clinical counselor is to support the patient and help them cope with these challenges.
+Whether the patient is dealing with a death or trauma, or interpersonal issues such as a divorce, the job of a clinical mental health counselor is to support the patient and help them cope with these challenges.
 Clinical counseling combines the traditional talk therapy model with a results-oriented approach, so that a patient can change their outlook, combat a bad habit, or find personal growth.